 There are also rabbits that may be physically unable to groom themselves properly, requiring assistance from their pet parents.
 For example, older rabbits with arthritis may have a harder time getting into their litter box and can accidentally soil themselves.
 Taking rabbits that can’t groom themselves to the groomer will help them maintain a more hygienic lifestyle and avoid diseases.

-Myth #4: Rabbits don’t bring in fleas or parasites like cats or dogs do.
+Myth #4: Rabbits don’t bring in fleas or parasites like other pets do.

 If you currently live in a flea-free home and never let your pet rabbit outside, chances are slim that you will bring fleas into your apartment.